eric-downes/magnus/docs/roadmap.md

 ### Test Driven Development

-We'll prioritize sections which can be tested on any architecture:
+We'll follow a strict test-driven approach to ensure functionality and reliability:

 1. Before beginning work on a section:
    - Identify essential features
    - Write test coverage for each feature
+   - Start with simple tests for core functionality

 2. Once work has been completed:
    - Test, reevaluate, rewrite as needed
    - Document mistakes in a separate document
    - Reassess roadmap if serious problems are encountered

-3. For Intel-specific sections requiring AVX-512:
+3. Development priority order:
+   - Core functionality with hardware-agnostic implementation first
+   - Focus on correctness before performance
+   - Simple, working implementation before optimization

+4. Architecture-specific optimizations:
+   - Only after core functionality is stable and well-tested
-   - Work on Linux systems with appropriate hardware
+   - Work on appropriate hardware as needed
-   - Test Intel implementation first
+   - Test against reference implementation

-4. After functionality tests are implemented:
+5. After functionality tests are implemented:
-   - Add performance tests for Intel hardware
+   - Add performance tests
    - Benchmark against the graphs in the original paper

 ## Part 2: Core Data Structures